-The Sport Management program is an MS degree (non-thesis) offered through a unique curriculum which focuses on interdepartmental collaboration.
-Specifically, graduate students pursuing this MS degree are encouraged to schedule courses in other departments on campus in addition to the established core curriculum, elective courses, and interdepartmental collaboration.
+The Sport Management program is an MS degree (non-thesis) offered through a curriculum which encourages students to develop their own degree experience through the established core curriculum, elective courses, and interdepartmental collaboration.
 The core courses focus on sport-related organizational behavior and theory, strategy (i.e., solving problems), finance, economics, social issues, and law.
 Unique among graduate-level sport management curricula, LSU’s MS degree program fosters interaction within the highly respected E.J.
-Ourso College of Business, and supports engagement with the Manship School of Communication among other well-renown academic units at LSU.
+Ourso College of Business and supports engagement with the Manship School of Communication among other well-renown academic units at LSU.
 Our goal is to help students acquire the information and skills they need to be successful in their desired career path.
-Another prominent feature of the program is a semester-long internship wherein the students work extensively in a selected area of sport management.
-Sites for internships have included the National Senior Games, Baton Rouge Area Sports Foundation, the Texas Rangers (Major League Baseball), the Washington Wizards (National Basketball Association), the offices of the Southeastern Conference, and various offices within LSU athletics.

 Overall, the sport management program prepares students for careers regarding the business and managerial aspects of the sport and recreation industries.
-Graduates of the program assume positions such as event and facility managers of sport and entertainment venues, recreation centers, and fitness clubs, ticket operations managers at the various intercollegiate and professional levels, marketing and promotions directors, and sport information directors.
-Other positions our graduates pursue include athletic directorships at the interscholastic and intercollegiate levels and in the general management operations of professional sport, community relations, and event coordinators.
+Graduates of the program assume positions such as event and facility managers of sport and entertainment venues, recreation centers, ticket operations managers, marketing and promotions directors, and sport information directors.
+Other positions our graduates pursue include athletic directorships at the interscholastic and intercollegiate levels, general managers, directors of operations, and community relations or event coordinators among other career fields.

 Students must submit an application to the Graduate School.
 Students will be evaluated on these five areas regarding their application package: 1) Cumulative Grade Point Average (GPA); 2) GRE and/or GMAT score; 3) Three Letters of Recommendation; 4) Letter of Intent/Interest; and 5) Resume.